cyclus/cycamore/README.rst

 University of Wisconsin - Madison are intended to be support innovative fuel cycle simulations with the Cyclus fuel cycle simulator.

 Cycamore requires Cyclus.
-If you have'nt yet installed Cyclus please check out the `Cyclus website <http://fuelcycle.org/>`_ or the `Cyclus repository <https://github.com/cyclus/cyclus>`_.
+If you haven't yet installed Cyclus please check out the `Cyclus website <http://fuelcycle.org/>`_ or the `Cyclus repository <https://github.com/cyclus/cyclus>`_.

 Although Cycamore is meant to enable a basic fuel cycle simulation, you may want